Network regression and supervised centrality estimation: Introduction

-Our paper contributes to several lines of inquiry in the network and econometrics literature on network modeling, network regression with centralities, covariate-assisted network modeling, network effect modeling, and measurement error.
-First, the proposed unified framework unites the literature on the noisy network and network regression with centralities.
-Most existing network literature focuses on only one of the two aspects in our unified framework. {On one hand, in the presence of noisy network generation, there are many empirical studies \citep{lakhina2003sampling, banerjee2013diffusion, breza2020using, zhu2020networks} and many that try to estimate or recover the true network without involving centrality \citep{butts2003network, handcock2010modeling, chandrasekhar2011econometrics, le2018estimating, newman2018estimating, rohe2019critical}.
-On the other hand, many researchers focus on the network regression model with centralities while ignoring the noise of the centrality estimation inherited from the noise of the network \citep{ahern2013network, hochberg2007whom,shao2018spread, richmond2019trade, allen2019ownership, liu2019industrial, banerjee2019using, bovet2019influence, fogli2021germs}}.
+Our paper contributes to several strands of literature, including network modeling, network regression with centralities, covariate-assisted network modeling, and network effect modeling.
+First, the proposed unified framework bridges the gap between research on noisy networks and network regression with centralities.
+Most of the existing network literature focuses on one of these two aspects.
+On one hand, in studies involving noisy networks, many empirical works have estimated the true network without incorporating centrality measures (e.g., \cite{lakhina2003sampling}, \cite{handcock2010modeling}, \cite{banerjee2013diffusion}, \cite{le2018estimating}, \cite{rohe2019critical}, \cite{breza2020using}).
+On the other hand, numerous work, including those mentioned earlier, have focused on the network regression model with centralities while ignoring the estimation error of the centralities inherited from the noise of the network.

-Our unified framework is also connected to the line of research {related} to network with covariates supervision \citep{newman2016structure, zhang2016community, li2016supervised, graham2017econometric, binkiewicz2017covariate, yan2019statistical, ma2020universal, chen2021nonlinear}.
-One major difference is that SuperCENT uses both the covariates and the response to supervise, instead of only the covariates.
-And they focus mostly on network formation or community detection.
+Our unified framework also relates to the line of research on networks with covariates supervision~\citep{zhang2016community, li2016supervised, fan2016projected, binkiewicz2017covariate, yan2019statistical, ma2020universal}.
+One major difference is that SuperCENT uses both the covariates and the response to supervise the estimation, instead of only the covariates.
+In addition, the existing literature has focused mostly on network formation or community detection.